Teaching

 EPSS 103b – Sedimentary Petrology

 Identification, interpretation, and analysis of sedimentary rocks, structures, and minerals.
-This course is offered annually and includes a 4-day field trip and laboratory section.
+This course is required for Geology majors; it includes petrographic analysis and a field trip to see sedimentary rocks and structures in Death Valley.

 EPSS 111 – Stratigraphic and Field Geology

 Field techniques and applied stratigraphy, culminating in construction of a geologic map.
-This course is offered annually as a prerequisite to the summer capstone field camp and includes 8 days in the field.
+This course is required for Geology majors and is a prerequisite to the summer capstone field camp.

 EPSS 143/243 – Advanced Physical Sedimentology

 Multi-system sedimentary rock characterization and analysis as applied to Earth and other planetary bodies.
-This course is offered approximately every other year and includes multiple weekend field trips.
+This graduate-level course can be taken by undergraduate seniors as an elective.
+The course includes exercises in scientific writing and multiple weekend field trips.

-Discussion based Freshmen seminar on portrayals of science in the film industry with an emphasis on Hollywood’s influence on scientific literacy in the public.
-This 1-unit, pass/fail course is offered each term.
+Discussion based Freshmen seminar on portrayals of science in the film industry.
+This 1-unit, pass/fail course offers a lighthearted opportunity to practice critical thinking and discuss Hollywood’s influence on scientific literacy in the public.

 EPSS 9 – Solar System and Planets